 Her interest in voice disorders has resulted in post-graduate work in Vocology and cooperative work with local otolaryngologists and speech therapists and pathologists, and specialists in Baltimore and New York City.
 She has pioneered the use of interactive real-time technology in the voice studio, and was granted a provisional patent for the SonoVu system she uses in her daily studio teaching.
 The system allows students to simultaneously see and record themselves and the acoustic feedback provided by VoceVista.

 Classically trained herself, she has done extensive exploration of crossover technique, and is equally comfortable with the classical and musical theater genres.
+In the summer of 2014 she played the role of Mother Abbess in 14 performances of the Hope Summer Repertory Theatre production of Sound of Music.
 Her students' awards include the Helen Hayes Award, a Tony nomination, Palm Beach Opera Competition Finalist, NAACP AACTSO winner, the Kalamazoo Bach Society Competition, the Jenny Lind Foundation Award, Opera Grand Rapids Collegiate Competition Finalists as well as the 2012 1st and 2nd place Winners and the 2011 OGR First Place Winner, and many NATS and Rosa Ponselle Competition winners.
-Her students have been accepted into graduate performance degree programs at Manhattan School of Music, Eastman School of Music, Ohio State University, Bowling Green State University, Indiana University, Michigan State University, University of Michigan, Univeristy of Northern Iowa, and North Park University.
+Her students have been accepted into graduate performance degree programs at Manhattan School of Music, Eastman School of Music, Ohio State University, Bowling Green State University, Indiana University, Michigan State University, University of Michigan, Univeristy of Northern Iowa, Shenandoah Conservatory, and North Park University.
 In 1997 she was awarded the Rosa Ponselle Voice Teacher of the Year Gold Medallion.

 Her CD Treasures: Little Known Songs by Women Composers was released in 2002.